apache/incubator-retired-slider/src/site/markdown/index.md

 -->

-# Slider: Dynamic YARN Applications
+# Apache Slider: Dynamic YARN Applications

-Slider is a YARN application to deploy existing distributed applications on YARN, monitor them and make them larger or smaller as desired -even while the application is running.
+Apache Slider is a YARN application to deploy existing distributed applications on YARN, monitor them and make them larger or smaller as desired -even while the application is running.